 Full Itinerary (English)

-Day 1 Leaving Edinburgh you follow the trail of some of the film best known locations featured in the Outlander TV Series.
-Heading north to Inverness our first visit will be the charming village of Culross, the fictional village of Cranesmuir and the home of Geillis Duncan and her ill-fated husband Arthur.
-Exploring the towns cobbled streets is like taking a step back in time.
+You leave Edinburgh with your guide – might it even be a red haired Scot named Jamie?
+Today you follow the trail of film locations featured in the Outlander TV Series.
+On your way north to Inverness your first visit will be Culross, the fictional village of Cranesmuir and the home of Geillis Duncan and her ill-fated husband Arthur.
+Exploring the towns charming cobbled streets is like going back in time.
 Look carefully and you may even find Claire’s herb garden behind the impressive, historic Culross Palace.

-We continue to the small town of Falkland to revisit one of the first scenes of the show where Falkland substitutes for 1940s Inverness.
-See if you can recognize the familiar sights such as Mrs. Baird’s Guesthouses (The Covenanter Hotel) and the Bruce Fountain where Claire sees the ghost of Jamie.
-In the early afternoon we stop at the Newtonmore Highland Folk Museum, which houses replicas of 18th century turf-roofed Highland crofts, making it a perfect choice for the period scenes.
-Heading North again we pass Aviemore where you may recognise the stunning hilly and wooded area of Tulloch Ghru which appears during the journey Claire takes with Jamie and the Highlanders from Craigh na Dun to Castle Leoch?
-Arriving in Inverness later that afternoon your base will be at the Glen Mhor Hotel (or similar).
+You continue to the small town of Falkland to revisit one of the first scenes of the show.
+Falkland substitutes for 1940s Inverness and in the town centre see if you can recognize the familiar sights such as the cozy looking Mrs. Baird’s Guesthouses (The Covenanter Hotel), the Bruce Fountain where Claire sees the ghost of Jamie.
+Also Campbell’s Coffee Shop or Farrell’s Hardware and Furniture Store (Fayre Earth Gift Shop), where Claire stops to look at the window stocked with authentic period merchandise.
+Early afternoon you stop at the Newtonmore Highland Folk Museum, which houses replica of 18th century turf-roofed Highland crofts making it a perfect choice for the period scenes.
+You can see them in scenes filmed in and around the Mackenzie village, as well as the background of the scene where Claire, Jamie and his clansmen shelter in the first episode, and later when Dougal collects the rent.
+Heading ever further north you will pass Aviemore.
+Will you be able to recognise the stunning hilly and wooded area of Tulloch Ghru near Aviemore, which appears during the journey Claire takes with Jamie and the Highlanders from Craigh na Dun to Castle Leoch?
+You may also recognize it from the opening credits.
+Arriving in Inverness later that afternoon with accommodation at the Glen Mhor Hotel (or similar).

-Day 2 Our day starts by visiting majestic Glen Affric, one of Scotlands most breathtaking Glens of lochs and mountains that’s surrounded on all sides by the stunning Caledonian pine forest.
+Your day will start with you visiting the beautiful area of Glen Affric, surrounded on all sides by stunning Caledonian pine forest.
 This is big Scottish countryside, ideal for our Jamie to hide!
-In the afternoon we visit Culloden which plays such an important role in Scottish history and the Outlander books.
-It’s at the Culloden Battlefield where Claire and Jamie said their tearful goodbyes, before Jamie joined the Jacobite army to fight for the Stuarts.
+In the afternoon you will be visiting Culloden which plays such an important role in Scottish history and the Outlander books.
+It is at the Culloden Battlefield where Claire and Jamie said their tearful goodbyes, before Jamie joined the Jacobite army to fight for the Stuarts.
 You have the opportunity to explore the visitor centre and site and pay tribute to those who lost their lives at the last battle fought on British soil.
 Later you take a short drive to the ancient standing stones at Clava Cairns, which could have given ‘Herself’ the inspiration for Craigh na Dun.
-We return back to Inverness with time to explore the town and enjoy the city for another evening.
+You return back to Inverness with time to explore the town and overnight.

-Day 3 A short drive this morning will take us to Beauly, the site of Beauly Priory and the tomb of Lord Lovat in the heart of Clan Fraser lands.
-Beauly priory is a beautiful 13th century ruin and, according to Diana Gabaldon’s book, is where the Lovat Frasers are buried.
-From here we continue to Castle Leod, seat of the Clan Mackenzie, where we have the opportunity to enjoy a relaxing walk in the grounds while your guide tells you some of the history of the Clan and Castle.
+A short drive this morning will take you to Beauly, the site of Beauly Priory and the tomb of Lord Lovat in the heart of Clan Fraser lands.
+Beauly priory is a beautiful 13th century ruin and, according to Diana Gabaldon’s book, it is where the Lovat Frasers are buried.
+From here you continue to Castle Leod, seat of the Clan Mackenzie, where we have the opportunity here to enjoy a relaxing walk in the grounds while your guide tells you some of the history of the Clan and the castle.
 The Castle has a striking resemblance to how Diana Gabaldon has described Castle Leoch, however she had never heard of the castle prior to writing Outlander.
 In the afternoon, you have the opportunity to sample ‘The Water of Life’ with a whisky distillery tour and tasting.
 There might even be time to look out for the Waterhorse at Loch Garve!
-We then continue along the entire length of Loch Ness – another opportunity for some monster spotting before arriving in Fort William for our overnight stop.
+You then continue along the entire length of Loch Ness – another opportunity for some monster spotting before arriving in Fort William for overnight.

-Day 4 We travel to Glenfinnan this morning to visit the monument which commemorates the beginning of the last Jacobite rising.
+You will be travelling to Glenfinnan this morning to visit the monument which commemorates the beginning of the last Jacobite rising.
 It stands framed amid typically spectacular Highland scenery at the head of Loch Shiel with sweeping glens as a backdrop.
-We continue through magnificent Glencoe, one of Scotland’s most famous and scenic glens.
-From here we cross the rugged Trossachs area and onto Doune Castle near Stirling, which is featured as Castle Leoch in the TV programme.
+You continue through magnificent Glencoe, one of Scotland’s most famous and most scenic glens.
+From here you cross the rugged Trossachs area and onto Doune Castle near Stirling, which is featured as Castle Leoch in the TV programme.
 The Castle which is an extensive ruin is standing in for Castle Leoch in the TV programme, home to Colum MacKenzie and his clan in the 18th century episodes.
-We return to Edinburgh later that afternoon with a photo stop at Blackness Castle on the banks of the Firth of Forth.
+You will be returning to Edinburgh later that afternoon with a photo stop at Blackness Castle on the banks of the Firth of Forth.